virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 24: 2018-03-07 Wednesday

+> Refined the styles for my video grid section inspired by the amazing UX designer [Krista Lacida](http://www.kristalacida.com/contact/).
+(Video functionality to come later.)

+I first coded the play area without flexbox--it was much more classy using flexbox!
+Also I learned about using the box-shadow for overriding initial text-decorations (including line size and color.)

+When implementing the JS, I'll want to find a way to tag the current playing one with an active status and maybe lighten the box...
+(Or maybe that is pointless, since the video player will be overlaid over the page?)

+Anyhow, enjoying how it's coming together ;)

 ## R2 Day 23: 2018-03-06 Tuesday

 > Learning about adding models (data) to views (page layouts) in Laravel. https://www.lynda.com/Laravel-tutorials/Create-forms/604257/648654-4.html?autoplay=true R2D23/#100DaysOfCode